 China Highlights has introduced you many magnificent historical sites, famous mountains, and great rivers in China, but seldom mentioned China’s beautiful islands.

 The following are a list of the six most beautiful islands in China besides Hainan Island and Taiwan Island.
 One of them (the Xisha Islands) has not opened to travelers yet.
-However, according to the last news, it is said that the Xisha Islands will open to tourists in the near future, and then China Highlights will update you with related travel tips and tours of the Xisha Islands.
+However, according to the latest news, it is said that the Xisha Islands will open to tourists in the near future, and then China Highlights will update you with related travel tips and tours of the Xisha Islands.

-1. The Xisha Islands
+1. Xisha Island

 The Xisha Islands are a group of islands under the administration of Hainan Province, consisting of 22 islets, 7 sandbars, and more than 10 submerged reefs, with a total land area of about 10 square kilometers.
 The largest island is Woody Island, where there are two museums: a Naval Museum and a Maritime Museum.